 Long-term investments with a carrying amount of \$5,000 were written down to their fair value of \$4,475, resulting in an impairment charge of \$525, which was included in earnings.
-(2) (3)

-d on quoted market prices from various stock exchanges.
+The fair value of the Level 2 certificates of deposit is based on the discounted value of contractual cash flows.
+The discount rate is the rate offered by the financial institution.
+The fair value of investment securities at fair value included in Level 1 is based on quoted market prices from various stock exchanges.
 The Level 2 investment securities at fair value are based on quoted market prices of securities that are thinly traded, quoted prices for identical or similar assets in markets that are not active or inputs other than quoted prices such as interest rates and yield curves.
 The Level 2 long-term investments are based on NAV per share provided by the partnerships based on the indicated market value of the underlying assets or investment portfolio.